akrista/fillakit/docs/01-overview.md

 title: Overview
 ---

-# Filamentry - Laravel Starter Kit
+# Fillakit - Laravel Starter Kit

-**Filamentry** is a Laravel starter kit designed to accelerate the development of modern applications using **Filament** as the main framework for web applications.
+**Fillakit** is a Laravel starter kit designed to accelerate the development of modern applications using **Filament** as the main framework for web applications.

-## What is Filamentry?
+## What is Fillakit?

-Filamentry is a base project that combines the best technologies from the Laravel ecosystem to create robust and scalable applications from day one.
+Fillakit is a base project that combines the best technologies from the Laravel ecosystem to create robust and scalable applications from day one.
 It's built with the latest versions of Laravel, and Filament, providing a solid foundation for any type of web application.

 ### Key Features